-Daily Tofacitinib not only controls Rheumatoid Arthritis symptoms but also limits structural damage in RA.
+Daily Tofacitinib controls Rheumatoid Arthritis symptoms and limits structural damage

 According to new study results, Tofacitinib is a safe and effective combination therapy for patients with active rheumatoid arthritis who do not achieve adequate responses with methotrexate, Tofacitinib is an oral JAK inhibitor and its addition as a daily regimen can help patients control their rheumatoid arthritis and limit structural damage.
 The article has been published in Arthritis & Rheumatology.